-During the six months ended June 30, 2009 the company issued 870,000 shares of stock for services to be performed in a non-cash transaction pursuant to a service agreement.
-The services are being expensed over the life of the service agreement.
-The company also issued 100,000 shares of common stock in settlement of accounts payable during the quarter.
+During the nine months ended September 30, 2009 the Company issued 870,000 shares of stock for services to be performed in a non-cash transaction pursuant to a service agreement.
+The cost of the services is being expensed over the life of the service agreement.
+The Company issued 100,000 shares of common stock in settlement of accounts payable.
+Convertible notes payable in the amount of \$150,000, plus accrued interest, were converted to equity resulting in the issuance of 786,739 common shares.
+The Company disposed of a real estate investment in a non-cash trade for 50,000 shares of common stock resulting in a loss of \$99,950 from discontinued operations.